XuewenWangUGA/USAT/README.md

  <br/>

- or download whole package from Github https://github.com/ge-lab using giuhub download button.
+ or download whole package from Github https://github.com/ge-lab using Github download button.

  #### Update Java run enviroment if necessary
  This software will use a new version of Java runtime enviroment V17.
-If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from  https://www.oracle.com/java/technologies/downloads/
+If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from  https://www.oracle.com/java/technologies/downloads/  .
+Either Java JDK or SE should works.

  ## Run USAT